seamplex/feenox/doc/tutorials/320-thermal/README.md

 To illustrate this feature, let us solve heat conduction on the [Stanford Bunny](https://en.wikipedia.org/wiki/Stanford_bunny) with

  * A fixed space-dependent temperature in the base
- * A convection condition on the rest of the external surface where the coefficient $h$ varies with the vertical $z$ coordinate
+ * A convection condition on the rest of the external surface where the coefficient $h$ varies linearly with the vertical $z$ coordinate

 ```{.feenox include="bunny-thermal.fee"}
 ```